Spain pushes austerity in ‘extremely fragile’ period

 But “further reforms are needed and are likely, not exclusively in healthcare,” it added.

-Last year, the previous Socialist government presided over an overall public deficit that hit 8.5 percent of gross domestic product — 2.5 percentage points over the target agreed with the European Union.
+Last year, the previous Socialist government presided over a public deficit that hit 8.5 percent of gross domestic product — 2.5 percentage points over the target agreed with the European Union.

 Prime Minister Mariano Rajoy said Spain had no choice but to follow his party’s tough economic prescription, in comments to journalists in the corridors of parliament on Tuesday.